 The TINKER INSTITUTE was created in 1992 and is fully accredited to the United Nations as a non-governmental organization through ECOSOC (roster status/CSD NGO) since 1996.

-TINKER INSTITUTE representatives have been participating in UN conferences and meetings such as the following since 1992:
+TINKER INSTITUTE representatives have been participating in UN conferences and meetings such as the following since its founding in 1992:

 - Rio Conference on Environment and Development (UNCED)

 - Conferences of the Parties to the UN Convention on Biodiversity (CBD)